-When it comes to Star Wars most movie fans would benefit from a reminder that the films are made primarily as space adventure stories for children.
-What’s also forgotten is that when Star Wars (1977) arrived it pretty much had the space adventure sub-genre all to itself; there had been nothing like it before and nothing to compare it to.
+When it comes to Star Wars most fans would benefit from a reminder that the films are made primarily as adventure stories for children.
+What’s also forgotten is that when Star Wars (1977) arrived it had the space adventure sub-genre all to itself; there had been nothing like it before and nothing to compare it to.

 Even so, George Lucas, Irvin Kershner and Richard Marquand’s original trilogy was a lot better than it had any right to be.
-As such expectations for further Star Wars outings was very high.
+As such, expectations for further Star Wars outings were very high.
 Star Wars: Rise of Skywalker (2019) is thus a film 42 years in the making, the final word on the adventures of Luke, Leia, and Han.

 The prequel trilogy, for all the hype surrounding it, never had to contend with these expectations.
 Being set before A New Hope the films didn’t have to handle the beloved original cast.
 Revenge of the Sith, the most underrated of all the Star Wars films, revelled in it, offering a story that was ninety-five percent bleak with just a five percent sprinkling of optimism.
 But the new trilogy didn’t have this option and had a ton of cherished moviedom to be mindful of.
 Rise of Skywalker in particular has the weight of the galaxy on its shoulders; get it wrong and there are no more chances left to get it right.

 The Force Awakens was a commercial and critical success.
-The only gripe was that plot wise it was a carbon copy of A New Hope.
-The Last Jedi responded to those criticisms by taking the story and the franchise in new directions.
+The only gripe was that it was a carbon copy of A New Hope.
+The Last Jedi responded to those criticisms by taking the story in new directions.
 It too was a success, though much of what made it so (a willingness to do things differently) angered large swathes of the Star Wars fandom.
 The Rise of Skywalker has swung back the other way again then; The Last Jedi writer and director Rian Johnson was jettisoned, and Force Awakens writer and director J.J.
-Abrams was brought back again.
+Abrams was brought back.

 The story lurches on from there, struggling to mould the facets of two films in to a satisfying and fitting final act.
 We’re not told how Palpatine survived, we’re not told how he managed to construct a massive fleet of starships on a seemingly barren planet, and we’re not told what the difference is between the First Order and the Final Order.
 Further messy story wrangling follows.